-Bolaji Alonge is a Nigerian artist, international photographer, actor and journalist from Lagos, Nigeria.
+Bolaji Alonge is a Nigerian artist, photographer, actor and journalist from Lagos, Nigeria.
 Also known as Eyes of a Lagos Boy, with more than a decade of experience in documenting history, looking for beauty where it is least expected.

 Alonge’s visual language speaks of the wonders of nature and human exchange, urban culture and searches for historical continuity in a world that is sometimes heavily fractured.
 His lens exposes contrast and conflict while offering an alternative vision of oneness, order in chaos.
 He is also a globetrotter who has travelled around the world during the last decade documenting exotic culture and history.